Calling Palestinian history a tragedy is a way of not looking at it.

 The frame is comfortable because it is designed to be.
 And it costs you something: you cannot see what is actually there.

 Palestinian history is not a tragedy.
 It is an iteration structure.
-Each generation lives a version of the same problem, different moment, different symbols, different people absorbing the cost.
-The knowledge of what that problem requires accumulates.
+Each generation lives a version of the same problem: different moment, different symbols, different people absorbing the cost.
+The knowledge accumulates.
 It does not resolve.
-It accumulates.
-There is a difference, and the difference matters more than most people watching from the outside have been willing to sit with.
+That difference matters more than most outside observers have been willing to sit with.

-Palestinians don't choose how many lives it takes.
-We live the Moira structure anyway.
+Palestinians do not choose how many lives it takes.
+We inherit the iteration structure anyway.

 When Home Is Gone, a People Fractures